webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

 ## Next Steps
 This introduction to OOHTML hopefully gives you a good overview of what each feature does.
 It becomes even more exciting when you check each feature out in detail.
-You definitely also want to try everything out by including the OOHTML polyfill on a page and pasting the code examples right on your browser.
+You definitely also want to try everything out by including the OOHTML polyfill on a page, pasting the code examples and running them right on your browser.

 Your personal experience may have something to give back in some way to OOHTML's development.